- SPACING IS LIMITED -

 This professional development certificate is non-credit-bearing and will not show up on your transcript.

-All students chosen for the LSA DEI Certificate Program complete two parts of the program to get the certificate:
+All students chosen for the LSA DEI Certificate Program must complete two parts of the program to get the certificate:

 - Part I of the program is directly intended to increase your capacity to support LSA's anti-racism and DEI work.
 During the course of our pilot program, you will receive a stipend of $140 (estimate 10 hours per employee) for your participation and time devoted to the educational activities in Part I.